 Sometimes when using the quickest method we got some hard edges visible around the subject which we don’t want.
-To soften them, you can manually mask those areas by painting over the layer mask with soft round black brush.
-That’s really make the results decent and I use the mask every time to clean up the unwanted edges or parts.
+To soften them, you can manually mask those areas by painting over the layer mask with a soft round black brush.
+That really makes the results decent and I use the mask every time to clean up the unwanted edges or parts.

 In below image you can also notice many options like you can set the resolution of the image, you can reduce the quality, blur the image, or even you can preview the image in different color profile settings.
 All these setting are only available for Save For Web command not on Save As.
 That why I choose this options to save the image whenever I want to save any final results.

-Once you set the image quality, resolution or may be you don’t want to do anything with image settings then just click on the save button.
+Once you set the image quality, resolution or maybe you don’t want to do anything with image settings then just click on the save button.
 Give any name to image and save the file as PNG.